Growing coffee tree for its beans is difficult, but it’s great to decorate a home.

 Botanical name – Coffea arabica

-Common names – Coffee tree, Arabica coffee
+Common – Coffee tree, Arabica coffee

 Family – Rubiaceae